Get Free Program

 8. HIGH AEROBIC CAPACITY

 This thread is often overlooked by many players these days.
-Gone are the days of running on the treadmill 1 hour, we now take a more specific approach.
+Gone are the days of running on the treadmill for 1 hour, we now take a more specific approach.
 We focus this thread on tennis-specific variables that relate to players lasting longer on the court, having better concentration, and more consistent energy levels.
 We have worked out what players need and how to build them up to achieve it.

 COURT SUICIDES